public-transport/hafas-client/readme.md

 # hafas-client

 **A client for HAFAS public transport APIs**.
 Sort of like [public-transport-enabler](https://github.com/schildbach/public-transport-enabler), but with a smaller scope.
-It also [contains customisations](p) for the following transport networks:
+It [contains customisations](p) for the following transport networks:

 HAFAS endpoint | wrapper library? | docs | example code | source code
 ---------------|------------------|------|---------|------------